 The Annual Historic Houses of Ireland Conference features in the local and national press each year, as do seminars and lectures hosted by the CSHIHE.

-The CSHIHE Director, Dr Terence Dooley, regularly features as an expert on a number of radio and television programmes broadcast in Ireland, Britain and worldwide, including RTÉ’s Nationwide programme.
-Indeed, Dr Dooley’s work on behalf of Golf Environment Europe meant that the CSHIHE featured very prominently in the 2006 Ryder Cup Environment Guide and so received international exposure.
+The CSHIHE Director, Professor Terence Dooley, regularly features as an expert on a number of radio and television programmes broadcast in Ireland, Britain and worldwide, including RTÉ’s Nationwide programme.
+Indeed, Professor Dooley’s work on behalf of Golf Environment Europe meant that the CSHIHE featured very prominently in the 2006 Ryder Cup Environment Guide and so received international exposure.